 The Middle East region has corrosive weather conditions.
 This means that the hardware, especially the ones installed on exterior doors, needs to withstand corrosion.
 The hardware can be PVD coated to help resist deterioration due to weather conditions.
 The other common problem is the high wind conditions that are prevalent at some times of the year.
 This can be mitigated by using a product that has successfully passed high wind conditions.
 The examples which include closers that have high closing forces (without compromising on the maximum force to open the door) are a good fit in such a scenario.

-With the stagnation of innovations in architectural hardware, the focus of every company is to go towards electromechanical and software dominant applications.
-People do not want to use keys, and the mobile becomes the all-encompassing tool to open doors.
+With the stagnation of innovations in architectural hardware, the focus of every company is to go towards electromechanical and software-dominant applications.
+People do not want to use keys, and the mobile becomes an all-encompassing tool to open doors.
 This brings in digital hardware, that can be opened remotely, and also by cell phones.
 Integration with smart devices in the home opens a lot of opportunities.
-Also with the cost of sensors dropping, everything on the door can be monitored, right from the cycles it has completed, to even sagging of doors, etc.
+Also with the cost of sensors dropping, everything on the door can be monitored, right from the cycles it has completed, to even the sagging of doors, etc.

 What are the challenges faced by the hardware industry in the Middle East?

 The current challenge is the lack of quality projects due to the tough time the real estate is going through.
 This means fewer projects and more competition.
 Yet looking back, it is been a satisfying couple of decades, where Dormakaba raised the benchmark and created the market for quality hardware, and in the journey, created globally recognized applications.
 While new projects are limited, yet the huge amount of installed base, by itself, is a market that we have to service, backed up by one of the largest service teams in the region.
 Renovations are also on the rise, especially in the hospitality sector, which needs to innovate/ renovate every 10 years to be relevant to the customer.

 What role automation is playing in the architectural hardware industry in the Middle East?